MostafaElemam/AroundEgypt/README.md

 # Around Egypt MiniApp
-A small SwiftUI app to browse tourist places in Egypt.
+A small SwiftUI app to explore tourist places in Egypt.
 Built with MVVM.

 ## 📱 Screens
 - Home ( showing list of recent and recommended places)